-Be sure to test out your code in code.pyret.org (CPO) before moving or ito the next item.
+Using the PRIZE-STAR definition from above, draw the Circle of E Be sure to test out your code in code.pyret.org (CPO) before moving valuation and write the Code for each of the exercises. onto the next item.
 One Circle of Evaluation has been done for you.
-2 The outline of a pink star that is three times the size of the original (using scale) Circle of Evaluation: 3 The outline of a pink star that is half the size of the original (using scale ) Circle of Evaluation: Code: Code: 4 The outline of a pink star that is rotated 45 degrees (It should be the same size as the original.)
-Circle of Evaluation: 5 The outline of a pink star that is three times as big as the original and has been rotated 45 degrees Circle of Evaluation: Code: Code:
+2) The outline of a pink star that is three times the size of the original (using scale) Circle of Evaluation: Scale 3 PRIZE-STAR 3) The outline of a pink star that is half the size of the original (using scale) Circle of Evaluation: Code: Code: 4) The outline of a pink star that is rotated 45 degrees (It should be the same size as the original.)
+Circle of Evaluation: 5) The outline of a pink star that is three times as big as the original and has been rotated 45 degrees Circle of Evaluation: Code: Code: